-The screenshot on the left captures a cleanly rendered embedded Tweet.
-The screenshot on the right captures slide rendering when a Tweet is treated as blocked content.
+The screenshot on the left captures a cleanly rendered Tweet.
+The screenshot on the right captures the rendering of a slide when a Tweet is treated as blocked content.

 As you have no control over the Web content blocking policies of your audience, this note is simply provided to draw your attention to these policies and their potential consequences.
 If needed, you can inform your audience accordingly.